mykola216/sht/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Batch Update (only in paid version)

 == Changelog ==

+= 3.9.17 =
+* Update: PHP 7.0 compatibility
+* Fix: Rounding of decimals when using 'Increase By %' and 'Decrease By %'
+* Fix: Sale price not getting displayed on site when updated using Smart Manager (WooCommerce)
+* Fix: Inline edit of coupon fields like 'individual use' not working properly (WooCommerce)
+* Fix: 'Virtual' & 'Downloadable' tags getting removed when updating using Smart Manager (Lite) (WooCommerce)
+* Fix: Removed debug warnings
+* Fix: Some minor fixes

 = 3.9.16 =
 * Update: Tested with latest versions of WordPress, WPeC & WooCommerce (v2.6 or greater)